oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

 ## Introduction

-In this lab, you will provision all lab-related resources (with exception to OKE-provisioned resources such as LoadBalancers and Databases) by running a set of scripts.
+In this lab, you will provision all lab-related resources (except for OKE-provisioned resources such as load balancers and Databases) by running a set of scripts.
 The setup script will create resources in your tenancy using Terraform.
 It will provision an OKE cluster and a Virtual Machine with Jenkins running.
 Do note however that this setup of Jenkins is not meant for production purposes.

 Estimated Time: 25 minutes

 ### Objectives

+* Create OCI group with the appropriate permissions to run the setup
 * Fork and clone the lab repository
 * Setup and provision lab resources
 * Setup Kube Config